amundsen-io/amundsen/frontend/docs/application_config.md

 ## Resource Configurations

 ### Datasets
 We provide a `datasets` option on our `ResourceConfig`.
 This can be used for the following customizations:

+#### Custom Icons
-1. You can configure custom icons to be used throughout the UI when representing datasets from particular sources/databases.
+You can configure custom icons to be used throughout the UI when representing datasets from particular sources/databases.
 On the `ResourceConfig.datasets` object, add an entry with the `id` used to reference that database and set the `iconClass`.
 This `iconClass` should be defined in [icons.scss](https://github.com/lyft/amundsenfrontendlibrary/blob/master/amundsen_application/static/css/_icons.scss).

+#### Display Names
-2. You can configure a specific display name to be used throughout the UI when representing datasets from particular sources/databases.
+You can configure a specific display name to be used throughout the UI when representing datasets from particular sources/databases.
 On the `ResourceConfig.datasets` object, add an entry with the `id` used to reference that database and set the `displayName`.

-#### Custom Icons

-#### Display Names

-_TODO: Please add doc_

 ## Table Lineage